personalcomputer/tableconv/README.md

 tableconv test.parquet -o ascii:-
 ```

-Convert CSV to a Markdown table
+Convert CSV to a Markdown Table

 ```
 tableconv test.csv -o md:-
 ```

-### Data transformation with SQL
+### Data Transformation

 Dump the first 100 rows of a postgres table as JSON